harshithaps11/Vulnalyze/README.md

 ---

 ## Features
-OWASP Top 10 Scanning
+--OWASP Top 10 Scanning
-Detects the most critical web vulnerabilities using both static and dynamic analysis.
+--Detects the most critical web vulnerabilities using both static and dynamic analysis.

-Live Remediation Sandbox
+--Live Remediation Sandbox
-Edit vulnerable code directly in-browser with Monaco Editor and instantly re-scan to verify fixes.
+--Edit vulnerable code directly in-browser with Monaco Editor and instantly re-scan to verify fixes.

-AI-Powered Explanations
+--AI-Powered Explanations
-Get plain-English vulnerability explanations and tailored fix suggestions from an integrated AI assistant.
+--Get plain-English vulnerability explanations and tailored fix suggestions from an integrated AI assistant.

-Attack Path Visualization
+--Attack Path Visualization
-Interactive graph shows how vulnerabilities can be chained together for real-world exploits.
+--Interactive graph shows how vulnerabilities can be chained together for real-world exploits.

-Team Collaboration
+--Team Collaboration
-Assign vulnerabilities, comment in real time, and manage security tasks as a team.
+--Assign vulnerabilities, comment in real time, and manage security tasks as a team.

-False Positive Management
+--False Positive Management
-Mark and track false positives for accurate reporting and continuous learning.
+--Mark and track false positives for accurate reporting and continuous learning.

-Custom Payload Testing
+--Custom Payload Testing
-Advanced users can supply their own attack payloads to test for edge-case vulnerabilities.
+--Advanced users can supply their own attack payloads to test for edge-case vulnerabilities.

-Scan History & Reporting
+--Scan History & Reporting
-All scans and actions are securely stored for future reference and compliance.
+--All scans and actions are securely stored for future reference and compliance.

-Export Reports as PDF
+--Export Reports as PDF
-Download well-formatted PDF reports of your scan results for sharing or documentation.
+--Download well-formatted PDF reports of your scan results for sharing or documentation.
+---

 ## Live Demo